Who is a member?

 Sustainable water resource funds (refile)

-The MMA bill would clarify and strengthen the authority of cities and towns to establish water, stormwater, and wastewaste utility fees in order to protect municipal public health and meet federal Clean Water Act and Safe Drinking Water Act requirements and other state and federal environmental requirements.
+This bill would clarify and strengthen the authority of cities and towns to establish water, stormwater and wastewater utility fees to support the cost of expanded or upgraded water infrastructure, protect public health, and meet federal Clean Water Act and Safe Drinking Water Act requirements and other state and federal environmental requirements.

-Net metering legislation enacted last session allows utility companies to submit proposals to the Department of Public Utilities for a monthly minimum reliability contribution to be included on electric bills for those that receive net metering credits, subject to the review and approval of the DPU.
-The MMA bill would exempt municipalities that receive net metering credits, low-income and community solar ratepayers from any monthly minimum reliability contribution.
+The state’s net metering law currently allows utility companies to submit proposals to the Department of Public Utilities for a monthly minimum reliability contribution (“MMRC”) payment to be included on electric bills for customers who receive net metering credits, subject to the review and approval of the DPU.
+This bill would exempt municipal ratepayers, low-income, community solar and small-scale ratepayers from paying a monthly minimum reliability contribution.